 Who could’ve eaten the leftovers?
 No-one would confess to it; my dad and uncle were two chief suspects but they both flatly denied it.
 We all rolled our eyes and packed up for the trip home.

 Does God really choose only a few people?
+Some define remnant as it is discussed in the bible as being a very specific group of believers, or specific subset of Christianity who they refer to as ‘the remnant church’.
 That sounds a bit biased of Him doesn’t it?
 That is not what the remnant means.
 The remnant are the people who have chosen God in return, and keep choosing God, and when things get hard still choose God, and then keep choosing God over and over again, even when it looks like the craziest decision imaginable.
 The remnant are the ones who no-one else chose for the games, but they are determined to be on God’s team.
 God wants everyone in the world to join Him of course (John 3:16), but there are people who stick with God and choose Him even when others have given up.

 Malachi 3:16 says God has a list of those people and they are the ones who respect God and who honour His name.
 They are the people who do what God says and believe in Jesus and what He says (Revelation 12:17).
 God says He will bless the remnant and through them will bless the whole world.
 (Zechariah 8:12, 13).
 They will try to be a blessing to those around them by sharing the message about God but won’t be thanked for it (Revelation 14:6-12).
 In fact, the remnant are not usually very popular with other people.
 But they are God’s favourites!